Windos/windos.github.io/_posts/2018-01-16-wu-put-to-bed.md

-This will be my fourth, and final, [post](https://king.geek.nz/tags/#windows-update) on the topic of stopping updates from automatically installing in Windows 10.
+This will be my fourth, and final, [post](https://king.geek.nz/tags/#windows-update) on the topic of stopping updates from automatically installing on Windows 10.

 If you're wanting to skip to the punch line:

 * Yes, you **can** prevent updates from being installed,
 * No, you **shouldn't** prevent updates from being installed,
-* Do updates on **your** time, but don't leave them sitting there for weeks.
+* Do updates on **your** time, and don't leave them sitting there for weeks.

 ### The Road So Far